 This policy provides notice of our online and offline information collection and use practices.
 It applies to information that we collect from you when you interact with us.
 This includes if you are a job applicant or employee.
 It also includes other users of our websites and apps.
-It does not include information we collect when we are collecting information as part of services we provide to others.
 You can print a copy of this policy by clicking here.

 Categories of Information We